bradleye1228/data-science-portfolio-public/APP_WALKTHROUGH.md

 This project was completed as Assignment 03 for DATA 423 (Data Science in Industry) at the University of Canterbury.

-The dataset is a simulated patient health dataset designed to emulate clinical trial data and provide opportunities for advanced predictive modelling and analytical workflows.
+The dataset is a simulated patient health dataset designed to emulate a clinical trial environment and provide opportunities for advanced predictive modelling, data exploration, and machine learning evaluation.